Methodology Series — Part 2 of 6

 Fitness is not a single bucket you fill up at the gym.
 It is highly specific.
 Therefore, the Am I Fit audit doesn't ask if you are fit.
 It asks highly specific, carefully engineered questions about your physiology, your past experiences, and your current capabilities.

-Every answer you provide is mapped directly to the 5D Intelligence Matrix.
+Every answer you provide undergoes a precise transformation through our three-layer architecture.
 We do not sum your answers into a generic score.
-Instead, we build a multi-dimensional physical profile of you across all five pillars: Cardio Demand, Joint & Muscle Impact, Altitude Exposure, Terrain Ruggedness, and Cumulative Fatigue.
+Instead, we build a multi-dimensional physical profile of you across all five pillars: Aerobic, Joint & Muscle Impact, Altitude Exposure, Technical, and Resilience.

 Physiological Risk Multipliers